 Artist Statement

-Hannah Luxton's paintings are inspired by the 19th Century Romantic notion that a divine power resides within raw nature.
+Hannah Luxton's paintings are inspired by the late 18th Century Romantic notion that a divine power resides within raw nature.
 Animistic currents run through the works, hinting towards a higher spiritual dimension.
 Animism intimates the attribution of a living soul to inanimate objects and natural phenomena, and belief in a supernatural power that organizes and animates the material universe.
-Luxton finds her subjects in her observations of the wilderness - the sun, the moon, stars, mountain tops, waterfalls, craters and ice caverns - condensing and abstracting each referent into an archetypal version of itself.
+Luxton finds her subjects in her observations of the natural sublime in the wilderness - from oceans and waterfalls, to mountains and craters, to the moon and stars - condensing and abstracting each referent into an archetypal version of itself.

 With an instinctive empathy for Eastern philosophies of the Void, Luxton embraces this space as freedom beyond the confines of the material world.
 She uses bare linen to give substance and significance to supreme 'nothingness', dissolving the boundary frequently drawn between 'the natural world' that surrounds us on Earth and the 'natural' sphere of the cosmos.